CMS Proposes New Fee Schedules for 2017

-In Nebraska, ISCDs letter to the editor was recently published in response to the Omaha World Herald article by Rick Ruggles, “Medicare Reimbursing Less for Osteoporosis Scans.”
-(After clicking, scroll down to “Prevention Zeal Needs to Reach Medicare.”)
-A portion of Ruggles article is provided below with a link to the complete story.
+In Nebraska, ISCDs letter to the editor was published in response to the Omaha World Herald article by Rick Ruggles, “Medicare Reimbursing Less for Osteoporosis Scans.”
+A portion of Ruggles article is provided below.

 Thanks again for your continued assistance with this important grassroots campaign.
 Please email me if you are willing to be involved in our media efforts.
 If you have questions, please contact ISCD Legislative Counsel, Donna Fiorentino at 860-402-2159 or firstname.lastname@example.org.